dogweather/forkful/content/en/rust/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?

-Capitalizing a string in Rust involves modifying the string so that its first character is uppercase if it's a letter, while leaving the rest of the string unchanged.
-Programmers often perform this operation for formatting purposes, such as preparing words for titles or ensuring consistency in user input.

 ## How to:
 To capitalize a string in Rust, you have two primary routes: using standard library functionalities or employing third-party crates for more complex or specific needs.
 Here's how you can do both.

 ### Using Rust's Standard Library
 Rust's standard library doesn't provide a direct method to capitalize strings, but you can achieve this by manipulating the string's characters.

 ```rust